ba-st/Willow/docs/Interaction-Affordances.md

 # Interaction Affordances

 Each interactive component in Willow supports the `#onTrigger` message, that provides access to the interaction affordances.
-It basically attachs an event handler function to the corresponding DOM element, whose code depends on what interaction affordances are used.
-So lets see a simple example not involving server aware code:
+It basically attaches an event handler function to the corresponding DOM element, whose code depends on what interaction affordances are used.
+So lets see first a simple example, that does not involve "server aware" code:

 ```smalltalk
 button onTrigger